revbayes/revbayes.github.io/tutorials/binomial/index.md

     write(0,p,"\n",file="binomial_MH.log",append=TRUE)

-(You may have to change the newline characters to `\backslashr\backslashn` if you’re using a Windows operating system.)
+(You may have to change the newline characters to `\backslashr\backslashn` if you're using a Windows operating system.)
-We’ll also monitor the parameter values to the screen, so let’s print the initial values:
+We'll also monitor the parameter values to the screen, so let's print the initial values:

     # Print the initial values to the screen